daviddesancho/PRESTGARA/docs/md_protein.md

 	$> vmd smog/titin6_longbox.gro

 And now load your trajectory onto the initial structure.
+For this you will have to type

+	vmd $> mol addfile pull.xtc waitfor all

+in your VMD session prompt.
 What do you see in the simulation?